Elias (wrestler): Main roster beginnings (2017–2019)

 On the April 10, 2017, episode of Raw, Samson made his main roster debut, appearing on the stage briefly during an eight–man tag team match, as well as walking through the crowd during another match later that night.
 Samson continued to appear in the background playing his guitar during backstage segments over the next few weeks.
 In his in–ring debut match on the May 22 episode of Raw, Samson defeated Dean Ambrose by disqualification after The Miz intentionally attacked him.
 In June, Samson started his first feud as part of the main roster with Finn Bálor, who interrupted him during one of his performances.
 This led to a match between the two, where Samson defeated Bálor in a No Disqualification match after interference from Bray Wyatt.
 In the end of July, WWE shortened his ring name to "Elias".

 Elias was then placed in a feud with Jason Jordan, after Jordan would interrupt Elias during his songs by throwing vegetables at him at No Mercy.
 This would lead to a match between the two at TLC: Tables, Ladders & Chairs, where Elias was defeated by Jordan.
 On the November 6 episode of Raw, Elias was defeated by Jordan in a Guitar–on–a–Pole match, ending their feud.
 Two weeks later, Elias competed in his first title match as he unsuccessfully challenged Roman Reigns for the Intercontinental Championship.

 On January 28, 2018, at the Royal Rumble, Elias entered his first Royal Rumble match at No. 6, lasting 26 minutes before being eliminated by John Cena.
-A month later, Elias competed for the first time in an Elimination Chamber match at the namesake pay–per–view, where he entered last, but was the second participant eliminated by Braun Strowman.
+On the February 5, 2018 episode of Raw, Elias defeated Braun Strowman and John Cena in a Triple Threat match.
+Elias competed for the first time in an Elimination Chamber match at the namesake pay–per–view, where he entered last, but was the second participant eliminated by Braun Strowman.
 Elias also appeared at WrestleMania 34, where he was attacked by Cena.
 Three weeks later, Elias competed at the Greatest Royal Rumble event, where he entered at No. 20, lasting over 30 minutes and eliminating five wrestlers before being eliminated by Bobby Lashley.
 Shortly after, Elias started a feud with Seth Rollins, whom he attacked with his guitar after interrupting his performance.
 The two eventually faced off for the Intercontinental Championship at the Money in the Bank, where Elias lost.